 Board of Directors:

 Abby Perrine is a professional writer and marketer who moved to Batesville with her family in 2020.
-She holds a Master’s in Professional Writing from the University of Arkansas at Little Rock and works as Senior Marketing Specialist at Bernhard, a national engineering and contracting firm.
+She holds a Master’s in Professional Writing from the University of Arkansas at Little Rock and works as Senior Proposal Coordinator for the Aviation team at Garver.
 Art, music, and creative writing have always been part of Abby’s life.
 She loves all kinds of creative projects, like making crafts with her kids, renovating her family’s historic home, and sewing her own clothing.

 Victoria Hutcheson is an Art Therapist and artist originally from Missouri.
 She moved to Batesville in 2015 to attend Lyon College where she got a B.A. in psychology and art.
 After graduation, she attended graduate school at Florida State University where she obtained an M.S. in Art Therapy.
-Victoria currently works as an Art Therapist on the Stepping Stones unit within White River Medical Hospital.
+Victoria currently works as the Director of Mental and Behavioral Health at Lyon College.
 As an artist and therapist, Victoria is excited to be a part of the Batesville community and a board that is so involved in bringing art to all people within it.

 Kori Bowers is the Marketing and Branding Manager at Mascot Media, a company based in Fayetteville, AR.
 She earned her Bachelors of Art at Lyon College and spends her free time taking care of her houseplants, spending time on the White River, doing freelance graphic design, and creating digital collages.
 Kori is excited to serve on the board and is looking forward to the many opportunities it will provide to bring art to her hometown.